Get Started Investing

 For example, having a risky portfolio that’s too aggressive in hopes of hitting higher returns versus a portfolio that could’ve earned more but didn’t because it played it safe.

-After running every possible scenario based off of when you need the money lets them adjust your stock allocation accordingly.
+After running every possible scenario based on when you need the money let them adjust your stock allocation accordingly.

 ***Side note: these allocations are Betterment’s recommendations.
 You have control over your portfolio and are free to do with it as you choose.